 “Mama, you happy?”

 Well, no, not really.
 But is it fair to tell him that?
-If I do (not dump all of my concerns, just say, “No, I feel kind of gloomy right now.”) he says, “I give a hug and a kiss.
+If I say, “No, I feel kind of gloomy right now,” he says, “I give a hug and a kiss.
 You happy now?”

 Well . . .
 I . . .
 I want to be happy for him!
 He’s so sweet and caring and deserves a positive atmosphere; I want to respond to his sympathetic attention by cheering up and remembering that life is good after all and getting onto a more positive path, but . . . but I can’t just be happy on cue!
 In a way, being asked if I am happy makes me think about my emotional state, and that makes me feel worse!